How old does my student have to be in order to attend the MMSS program?

 All classes are located near a variety of shops and restaurants.
 Students are free to spend their lunch break at these shops and restaurants.
 If students wish to purchase meals at these places, they should plan to spend $15 per meal.

-A: Interested students may participate in activities including swimming, racquetball, volleyball, soccer, basketball, etc. Outdoor tennis, softball, track, and basketball facilities are available to all participants free of charge.
+Interested students may participate in activities including swimming, racquetball, volleyball, soccer, basketball, etc. Outdoor tennis, softball, track, and basketball facilities are available to all participants free of charge.
+Please note that MMSS participants will not have access to a gym or work out equipment.

 No, vaccination for COVID-19 is no longer required for non-students residing in University of Michigan Housing.
 Please refer to U-M Health Response for more information on the University’s COVID-19 policies and guidance.